 Introductory activities

-Teachers should note that whilst this resource is presented as a complete unit of study over five or six weeks, it does contain a broad range of learning activities and tasks from which teachers can select to suit their own particular contexts/needs.
+The activities in this resource are designed to introduce key concepts through a close study of the novel.
+These will be directly transferable to other related texts.
+Note that while the resource is presented as a complete unit of study spanning five or six weeks, it contains a broad range of learning activities and tasks that you can adapt to suit your own contexts/needs.

 Context

-1. The White Australia Policy
+The White Australia policy

 • How do composers use language to establish authority and position responders?